JoinUs4Health/Organisation/technical/platform/information_security_overview.md

 - purpose: provide the base platform with content, user authentication and team structures

 Netcup provides a special WordPress-environment with configuration options on certain security aspects and automatic updates of the base software, plugins and themes.
-For details on the WordPress-configuration and all Plugins used, please see the documentation `WordPress_documentation`.
+For details on the WordPress-configuration and all Plugins used, please see the documentation `Server_WordPress_documentation`.

 #### LimeSurvey - Questionnaire-System
 - hosted at netcup on a dedicated server